 The Voices Project exists to train and promote leaders of color.
 During the Voices Conference, labs are designed to provide leaders with peer-to-peer collaboration and equipping preferably, though not exclusively, within our 6 domains of culture – the arts, business, church, education, entertainment/media, and governments/politics.
-The Workshop RFP is designed to solicit lab proposals and explain what we are seeking for The Voices Conference 2021.

 The Voices Conference accomplishes our mission of training leaders of color to influence culture through our collaborative lab sessions.
 Labs embody our core values of diversity within communities of color; the voice of the marginalized and isolated; the tools of critique and the power of influence; integration of history, faith, and action.
 We believe that one of the best ways to equip our attendees is by utilizing the skills and expertise of our practitioners to train other practitioners.

 The Tools of Critique and the Power to Influence

 The Voices Project is a leadership development organization that elevates the point of view of leaders of color, individually and collaboratively, to ensure culture shifts in a way that benefits communities of color.
 Please visit our organizational website to learn more about The Voices Project.

 The Voices Conference is committed to institutional impact, therefore the target audience for our conference is people with power and influence who identify as leaders in their respective field.
 We expect hundreds of intergenerational leaders from around the country who influence culture as artists, authors, business leaders, educators, entertainers, pastors and political activists.